4ida/island-insular/README.md

 ## Documentation

-On how to enable Insular via `adb`, cross-profile file access, God mode, etc, see [documentation](https://secure-system.gitlab.io/Insular/).
+On how to enable Insular via `adb`, cross-profile file access, God mode (extending app control to apps outside the Work Profile), differences from [Island](https://github.com/oasisfeng/island), etc, see [the documentation](https://secure-system.gitlab.io/Insular/).

-## Differences from Island

-Bascially no difference, except that

-- all blobs (gms, crashlytics, etc) are removed to comply with [F-droid's policy](https://f-droid.org/en/docs/Inclusion_Policy/)
-- Internet access for this app is removed because we just don't need it

 ## Features